Accessibility links

 Different adjectives can bring significantly different results, so we encourage you to experiment and test the impact of different words.

-In most cases, you should write the prompt in English or your local website language.
-This ensures that Pangea AI will prepare output in your local website languge (the same language as your content).
+In most cases, you should write the prompt either in English or your local website language.
+This ensures Pangea AI generates text in your local website language.
 If you write the prompt in a language that is not English or your local website language, the prompt must clearly specify the desired language for the output.

-This is not required.
-However, for optimal results, we suggest guiding Pangea AI with a multi-step prompt.
-For detailed guidance, go to the following chapter in this article:
+For best results, we recommend guiding Pangea AI with a multi-step prompt.
+For detailed guidance, see How to create a multi-step prompt.

-No. Pangea AI will always prepare 3 suggestions for title texts, 1 suggestion for introduction texts, and 1 suggestion for the summary.
+No. Pangea AI always prepares 3 suggestions for title texts and 1 suggestion for other texts.
 You do not need to specify this in the prompt.
-If your prompt specifies a different number, Pangea AI might stop working.
+If your prompt specifies a different number, Pangea AI may not work as expected.

 Multi-step prompts tell the AI exactly how to solve a problem by breaking the task into small parts.
 This reduces the risk of errors by allowing the AI to focus on one step at a time.
-A multi-step prompt can also include more detail and complexity, producing output that is tailored to your exact needs.
+A multi-step prompt can also include more detail and complexity, which produces output tailored to your exact needs.

-TIP: The global prompt values for Pangea AI all contain multiple steps.
-You might use these prompts as a source of inspiration.
+TIP: The default prompts for Pangea AI all have multiple steps.
+You can use these prompts as inspiration.
+See Key names and default prompts.

-Prepare the prompt in an external text editor (not in Pangea CMS).
-When the prompt is fully prepared, paste the text into Pangea CMS on the Site localization page.
+Create your multi-step prompt in an external text editor (not in Pangea CMS).
+When the prompt is fully prepared, paste the text into Pangea CMS.
+For information about how to update a custom prompt in Pangea CMS, see Manage prompts.

 Structure